Financial Aid Steps

 1. Scholarships, Awards and Bursaries

-- Automatic grades-based entrance scholarships are offered to students entering directly from full-time secondary school, to transfer and international students.
+- Automatic grade-based entrance scholarships are offered to students entering directly from full-time secondary school, to transfer and international students.

 - To be eligible for other entrance scholarships, awards or bursaries at the university, students must complete an online application and provide supporting documentation, if required.